-Full programming capability is provided for the entire range of output voltage and current.
+Programmable voltage and current Full programming capability is provided for the entire range of output voltage and current.
 Outputs can operate as either constant voltage (CV) or constant current (CC) sources.
 Fast command processing Command processing time of less than 1 millisecond per command.

-Fast up/down programming

-1.5 millisecond response time from 10% to 90% of the output rating for autoranging and precision power modules.
+Fast up/down programming 1.5 millisecond response time from 10% to 90% of the output rating for autoranging and precision power modules.
 Refer to Appendix A for details.

-Fast transient response

-Transient response is less than 100 microseconds for autoranging and precision power modules.
+Fast transient response Transient response is less than 100 microseconds for autoranging and precision power modules.
 Refer to Appendix A for details.

-Low output noise

-Output noise is 4.5 mV peak-to-peak for autoranging and precision power modules, which is comparable to linear supplies.
+Low output noise Output noise is 4.5 mV peak-to-peak for autoranging and precision power modules, which is comparable to linear supplies.
 Refer to Appendix A for details.

-Autoranging capability

-Autoranging produces the maximum rated power over a wide and continuous range of voltage and current settings for autoranging and precision power modules.
+Autoranging capability Autoranging produces the maximum rated power over a wide and continuous range of voltage and current settings for autoranging and precision power modules.
 Refer to Appendix A for details.

 Output On/Off sequencing A turn-on/turn-off delay capability for each output allows output on/off sequencing.
 Remote voltage sensing Two remote sensing terminals are provided for each output.
-When shipped from the factory, the remote sense jumpers are included in a separate bag.

-Refer to Chapter 2 for details.

-Voltage and current measurements

-All power modules can measure their own output voltage and current.
+When shipped, the remote sense jumpers are included in a separate bag.
+See Chapter 2.
+Voltage and current measurements All power modules can measure their own output voltage and current.
 Voltage, current, and temperature protection Each output has over-voltage, over-current, and over-temperature protection.
 Over-voltage and over-current protection are programmable.
 When activated, the protection circuits cause the voltage to go to zero, the output to be disabled, and the protection status to be reported.

-System Features

-SCPI language The instrument is compatible with the Standard Commands for

-Programmable Instruments (SCPI).
+System Features SCPI language The instrument is compatible with the Standard Commands for Programmable Instruments (SCPI).
 Choice of three interfaces GPIB (IEEE-488), LAN, and USB remote programming interfaces are built in.

-Menus let you set up GPIB and LAN parameters from the front panel.
-Refer Front panel I/O setup to Chapter 3 for details.
+Front panel I/O setup Menus let you set up GPIB and LAN parameters from the front panel.

-Built-in Web server A built-in Web server lets you control the instrument directly from an internet browser on your computer.
 Refer to Chapter 3 for details.

-Real-time status information
+Front panel I/O setup Built-in Web server Menus let you set up GPIB and LAN parameters from the front panel.
+Refer to Chapter 3 for details.
+A built-in Web server lets you control the instrument directly from an internet browser on your computer.
+Refer to Chapter 3 for details.
+Front panel I/O setup Built-in Web server Real-time status information Menus let you set up GPIB and LAN parameters from the front panel.
+Refer to Chapter 3 for details.
+A built-in Web server lets you control the instrument directly from an internet browser on your computer.
+Refer to Chapter 3 for details.
 The front panel indicates the status of each output.
 It also indicates when a protection shut-down has occurred.

-Module identification Each module has identifying data stored in non-volatile memory.

-Information includes model number, serial number, and options.
-This information can be displayed on the front panel.